''He loved people and people loved him.'' Sir Paul Holmes' family put it simply, but perfectly, following his death this morning.

-Tributes are pouring in for broadcasting legend Sir Paul Holmes, who died at home surrounded by his family this morning.
+Tributes are pouring in for the broadcasting legend, who died at home surrounded by his loved ones.

 Holmes, 62, had been battling heart problems and the return of prostate cancer, which he recently said was more aggressive than before.

-His family said in a statement that he died peacefully at home, surrounded by his family, just as he had wanted.
+His family said in a statement that he died peacefully at home just as he had wanted.

 "More than just a broadcaster, Paul was a loving husband and father, as well as a generous friend.
 He loved people and people loved him."

 His wife, Lady Deborah, and children, Millie and Reuben, and brother Ken, thanked the public for their "incredible support", but said they now needed privacy to grieve.